-For example, if inflation were set at 5%, then a packet of Jaffa Cakes you bought a year ago for £1 would now cost you £1.05 for the same packet.
+For example, if inflation were set at 5%, then a packet of biscuits you bought a year ago for £1 would now cost you £1.05 for the same packet.
 It means that your pound is now worth less than it was a year ago.

 In the UK the inflation target is set by the Chancellor of the Exchequer and is usually set at 2%.
 It is important to maintain a delicate balance between inflation and a healthy economy.

 Disinflation is when interest rates begin to fall.
 If interest rates were high to begin with then this in itself is not damaging.
 In fact, the closer a country can maintain its inflation to the 2% target, the better.
 However, if deflation occurs – which is a real ‘drop in prices’ – then there can be economic trouble.
 If prices are likely to fall in the future, then people will be tempted to put off spending until then.
 This means there is a sharp drop in consumption.
 They are also less likely to borrow money, as they do not need to purchase on credit because their currency buys them more.
 If loans aren’t taken out, then new money isn’t created, and the economy becomes depressed.

 Conversely, if inflation rises too high – such as 8-9% - then the value of the currency is eroded too much and the cost of living becomes too high to support a healthy economy as people cannot afford to purchase anything other than necessities, and all their money is eaten up by cost of living expenses.
 This means that no savings or investments are made (especially if inflation rises at a faster rate than wages).